curly-lang/curly-lang/README.md

 ```
 This project depends on `tcc` for the repl and jitting and either `clang` or `gcc` for compiling, which can each be installed using your favourite package manager (`apt`/`pacman`/`dnf` for Linux and Homebrew/MacPorts for macOS).

-Note: On Fedora, you also need to install `llvm-devel`.

 Note: This repo has only been tested on Arch Linux, but should work on all other platforms rust supports without much issue.

 ## Progress